devspace-sh/devspace/README.md

 <summary><b>Works with Any Kubernetes Clusters</b></summary>
 <br>

-DevSpace is battle tested with any major Kubernetes distributions including:
+DevSpace is battle tested with many Kubernetes distributions including:
-- local Kubernetes clusters like minikube, k3s, MikroK8s, kind
+- **local Kubernetes clusters** like minikube, k3s, MikroK8s, kind
-- managed Kubernetes clusters in GKE (Google Cloud), EKS (Amazon Web Service), AKS (Microsoft Azure), Digital Ocean
+- **managed Kubernetes clusters** in GKE (Google Cloud), EKS (Amazon Web Service), AKS (Microsoft Azure), Digital Ocean
-- self-managed Kubernetes clusters created with Rancher
+- **self-managed Kubernetes clusters** created with Rancher

-> DevSpace also let you switch seamlessly between clusters.
-You can work with a local clusters as long as that is sufficient.
-If things get more advanced, you need cloud power like GPUs or you simply want to share a complex system such as Kafka with your team, simply tell DevSpace to use a remote cluster and continue working.
+> DevSpace also lets you switch seamlessly between clusters and namespaces.
+You can work with a local cluster as long as that is sufficient.
+If things get more advanced, you need cloud power like GPUs or you simply want to share a complex system such as Kafka with your team, simply tell DevSpace to use a remote cluster by switching your kube-context and continue working.

 <br>
 </details>